nakkaya/ferret/readme.md

     java -jar ferret-app.jar -in sample.clj

-Output will be placed in a a file called `solution.cpp` passing the `-c` flag will cause this file to be automatically compiled.
+Output will be placed in a a file called `solution.cpp` passing the `-c` flag will cause this file to be automatically compiled using GNU C++.
+(Other compilers are supprted see Implementation Notes).

 ## Features

- - Very small foot print
+ - Very small foot print.
+(Runs on the Atmega328 with 32kb Flash 2KB Ram)
  - Functional
  - Macros
  - Destructuring
+ - Easy FFI (Incline C,C++)
  - Memory Pooling

+## Implementation Notes

+Ferret is a functional language.
+All functions should mimic their Clojure counter parts.
+If they don't  it is considered a bug. (or not possible to implement with the current implementation.)

+The code it produces does not include any black magic it is simple C++.
+All tests are compiled using,

+ - `-std=c++98`
+ - `-ansi`
+ - `-pedantic`
+ - `-Werror`
+ - `-Wall`
+ - `-Wextra`
+ - `-Woverloaded-virtual`
+ - `-Wuninitialized`
+ - `-Wmissing-declarations`
+ - `-Winit-self`
+ - `-Wno-variadic-macros`

 ## Object System